Dallas Wedding Cakes from Fancy Cakes by Lauren Kitchens

 Complement your cake with a spread of voluptuous vegan cakes and tarts.
 The treats pictured were created by Nancy Castillo of Reverie Bakeshop in Richardson.
 The frangipane tart is made with an organic pâte sucrée crust and filled with softly whipped almond, white chocolate, and organic raspberry.
 “Our mini tarts are prepared with sweet seasonal fruits and a vanilla coconut-milk cream filling,” says Castillo.
 The cobbler bar contains a blend of raspberries, blueberries, and peaches baked atop a soft oat crust—serve it warm or cold.
 And luscious red velvet cake and pumpkin cheesecake round out these delicious offerings.

-For more ideas related to wedding cake bakeries, check out the Houston Wedding Cakes Bakeries section of our Texas Wedding Vendor Guide.
+For more ideas related to wedding cake bakeries, check out the Dallas Wedding Cake Bakeries section of our Texas Wedding Vendor Guide.